 Overall, Gavi’s programs have generated roughly $220 billion in economic benefits since 2000.

-Up until now the US has been a backbone of Gavi’s funding, being the 3rd largest donor contributing 15% of their budget.
+Up until this week, the US has been a primary funder of Gavi initiatives, contributing 12-15% of the GAVI budget.
 Below are the other countries in the top tier of donors

 - UK: $2B